GlobalArrays/ga-manual/Section1-BuildInstructions.rst

 configure has the following BLAS-related options: ``--with-blas``, ``--with-blas4``, and ``--with-blas8``.
 The latter two will force the INTEGER size to 4- or 8-bytes, respectively.
-The first option, ``--with-blas``, defaults to 4-byte INTEGERS *however* in the two special cases of using ACML or MKL, it is possible to detect 8-byte INTEGERs automatically.
+The first option, ``--with-blas``, defaults to 4-byte INTEGERS.
 As documented in the ACML manual, if the path to the library has ``_int64`` then 8-byte INTEGERs are used.
 As documented in the MKL manual, if the library is ``ilp64``, then 8-byte INTEGERs are used.